-As you prepare for tax season, you'll need to organize your documentation, including forms for your income, spending, and assets.
-One question might be ringing in your mind: am I supposed to be filing any paperwork for my personal loans?
+As you prepare for tax season, you’ll need to organize your documentation, including forms for your income, spending, and assets.
+One question might be ringing in your mind: am I supposed to be filing taxes for my personal loans?

 What Exactly Are Personal Loans?